This article discusses sexual assault.

 Sexual harassment is unwelcome sexual behaviour that’s offensive, humiliating or intimidating.
 It can be written, verbal or physical, and can happen in person or online.

-Both men and women can be the victims of sexual harassment.
-When it happens at work, school or uni, it may amount to sex discrimination.
+Anybody can experience sexual harassment, regardless of their gender.
+When it happens at work, school or uni, sexual harassment may amount to a form of discrimination.

 Sexual harassment can include someone:

 - touching, grabbing or making other physical contact with you without your consent

 - making comments to you that have a sexual meaning